 • Issuance of Passport

-Yes.
-The program permits Dominica dual citizenship, allowing you to retain your existing nationality while enjoying full rights as a Dominican citizen.
+Yes, Dominica permits dual citizenship, allowing to retain existing nationality while enjoying full rights as Dominica citizen

 St. Kitts & Nevis is located in the northern section of the eastern Caribbean Sea approximately 2,000 km2 southeast of Miami (USA).
 Independence was gained from Britain in 1983 and a twin island federation was formed; Nevis with an area of 93.2 km2 and St. Kitts with 168.4 km2.